agapebondservant/tap-data/workshop/content/deploy-mysql.md

 url: https://minio.tanzudatatap.ml/
 ```

-Next, let's view the manifest that we would use to configure the backup location **pgBackRest**:
+Next, let's view the manifest that we would use to configure the backup location:
 ```editor:open-file
 file: ~/other/resources/mysql/mysql-backup-location.yaml
 ```